Learn about actual and potential costs

 Find the vendor to meet your needs

-In 2018, ProcurementIQ estimates that there are about 650 television suppliers in the United States (65 manufacturers and 585 wholesalers).
-Collectively, the top four manufacturers account for an estimated 58.7% of the market, indicating a high level of market concentration.
+In 2020, ProcurementIQ estimates that there are about 650 television suppliers in the United States (65 manufacturers and 585 wholesalers).
+Collectively, the top four manufacturers account for more than 85.0% of the market, indicating a high level of market concentration.
 The underlying functions of televisions are largely universal.
 As such,...
 Subscribe to learn more.

 Questions to ask potential suppliers